 To ensure that the internship is successful, we will ask you to develop a short work plan with the student prior to the internship.
 The learning objectives provided must be written in a specific format to ensure that it is a valid academic experience, so please follow the format in this document to write the learning objectives with the intern.

 All interns will be enrolled in a for-credit internship course and will be graded based upon their ability to complete the work plan and your evaluation of their performance.
 As this is an academic experience for the students, we will ask you to sign an internship agreement that outlines the skills and experience a student can expect to receive during the internship.

 While the student is on the vessel, you mentor the student in their work.
 The ship provides a bunk and meals.
 At the completion of the internship, we will ask you to complete a short online evaluation form evaluating the student's performance.

 What if there are problems with an intern?

 An internship coordinator will be available to answer questions and assist in resolving any problems that may arise during the internship.
 Please note that the internship may be terminated at any time by either party.

 How do I provide formal feedback on my intern after the internship?

 Please complete the online survey to provide feedback to the MATE Center on your experience with the intern and the program.
 You may choose to have MATE share or not share the information with the intern.

-If you have any additional questions or concerns please contact Tami Lunsford, the MATE Internship Coordinator, at (302) 731-3035.
+If you have any additional questions or concerns please contact the MATE Internship Program using this form.